Australia

 In relation to employment, 44% of those who are currently working said they feel fulfilled with their current job and 59% said they would like to change to a different career.
 In terms of having children, 27% said they want to pursue a career before having children.

-In respect of health, 81% said that they were satisfied with their physical health, with 84% being satisfied with their mental health.
-In terms of access to healthcare services, overall 66% said they had adequate access.
+In respect of health, 79% said that they were satisfied with their physical health, with 83% being satisfied with their mental health.
+In terms of access to healthcare services, overall 68% said they had adequate access, however, this was lower outside of the major cities (56%).

-The survey used a methodology where a nationwide, representative survey of 2,500 Indonesian women aged 18-29, were interviewed in November - December 2023.
+The survey used a methodology where a nationwide, representative survey of 2,500 Indonesian women aged 18-29, were interviewed in November - December 2023 and again in April - May 2025.

 JAPAN